mauryasagar/MauryaSagar/README.md

 - Python for data analysis and automation
 - Power BI for interactive dashboards
 - Excel for reporting and business analysis
+- Exploring how technology works at the system level

 </p>